Developer Settler

 Path B — OpenClaw on ClawHub (per-skill install):

-Install each of the five skills from the ClawHub marketplace, or grab the raw SKILL.md files directly:
+Install each skill from the ClawHub marketplace, or grab the raw SKILL.md files directly:

 https://www.farmdash.one/openclaw-skills/farmdash-trail-intelligence/SKILL.md